SACHSTech/processing-cpt-cavan-solo/README.md

 Birds are the second obstacle type that appear in the game.
 They spawn near the top of the map at a random x and y value.
 Their velocity changes rapidly at a random value so their movement is extremely unpredictable.
 When they go offscreen they return to the top which gives the player some breathing room.
 Same as the walls if you crash into them at top speed you will take reduced damage; however, the sheer number of birds will make the damage brutally add up.

 ### Obstacle 3: Drunk Drivers
+Drunk drivers are the 3rd obstacle.
+They behave like the player in that they have to stay on the road and have a health pool.
+When hit with obstacles they will also take damage.
+When you hit a drunk driver your health will go down by a massive random amount.

+### Gas
+When you move forward using the 'a' button you will lose gas.
+Once gas runs out you have to go to a gas station and refill, which makes you lose 30 distance.
+Using gas gives invincibility frames.